Prominence: A discriminator of gravitational wave signals: Results

 To understand this behavior, we present in \cref{fig:prom_CS_v_NoCS} the PDFs for two-peak signals, comparing the scenario without a CS signal (blue) to those including a CS signal (orange), with $G\mu = 10^{-14}$ (top panels) and $G\mu = 10^{-12}$ (bottom panels).

 The left panels show the (DW,DW) case, and the right panels show the (FOPT,FOPT) case.
-For (DW,DW) with $G\mu = 10^{-14}$, the CS signal results in a slight shift toward lower $\cal{P}$ values: the maximum Prominence decreases from $\mathcal{P}_\mathrm{max} = 2.19$ (DW peaks only) to $\mathcal{P}_\mathrm{max} = 2.01$.
-This minor change is reflected in the PDFs, which still exhibit significant overlap, as indicated by the relatively large $p$-value of the CvM test (0.48).
-In contrast, for the FOPT scenario shown in panel~(b), the impact of the CS signal is more pronounced.
-The CS signal causes a shift toward lower $\cal{P}$ values, leading to a clear separation between the two distributions.
-This manifests itself as a smaller $p$-value of 0.0042 for the CvM test.
-These results demonstrate that even a subdominant CS signal can affect the Prominence distribution.
-This effect is particularly strong in the FOPT case, whereas for the DW case, the influence is comparatively minor.
-The difference arises from the large width of the DW spectrum, so that the CS contribution has a small impact on the PDFs.
-However, for $G\mu = 10^{-12}$ the impact of CSs becomes more pronounced, yielding CvM $p$-values of 0.00048 for DWs and 0.00011 for FOPTs.
+For (DW,DW) with $G\mu = 10^{-14}$ the PDFs are essentially unchanged by the CS signal and exhibit significant overlap, as indicated by the relatively large $p$-value of the CvM test (0.65).
+Similarly, for the FOPT scenario shown in panel~(b), the impact of the CS signal is small.
+The CS signal causes a shift towards lower $\cal{P}$ values, although the distributions overlap significantly for $\mathcal{P} < 0.8$.
+This manifests as a large $p$-value of 0.34 for the CvM test.
+These results demonstrate that while a subdominant CS signal does not affect the global behavior of the PDFs, it produces localized differences, as is evident from the small $p$-values for the KS test.
+This effect is more pronounced in the FOPT case compared to the DW case.
+The difference arises from the large width of the DW spectrum, so that the CS contribution has a small effect on the PDFs.
+For $G\mu = 10^{-12}$ the impact of CSs remains important, particularly for the FOPT case, yielding KS $p$-values of $3.5\times 10^{-6}$ for DWs and $1.2\times 10^{-31}$ for FOPTs.
 Note that the CS signal is flat and sizable in the interferometer band.
 Therefore, for certain choices of background parameters, the CS signal dominates the background.
-This implies that $\mathcal{P}$ remains fixed, generating the spikes in the PDFs in panels~(c) and~(d).
+In combination with the fact that the Prominence window is determined by the frequency range of the sensitivity curves, this implies that $\mathcal{P}$ remains fixed, generating the spikes in the PDFs in panels~(c) and~(d).